JOIN THE JOURNEY! 10% discount on your first purchase by subscribing to the newsletter

 How and when did the giuliavalentinoceramics project come about?

-Where do you draw your inspirations from?

 Where do you get your inspirations from?

-Maybe talking about Japan would be a given, but that’s where it all started and that’s where it goes back to, every time a bowl comes out hot from the last baking.
-It is not just a question of form: my designs are certainly influenced by Japanese mingei (folk art) forms, but I am still an architect who has seen and studied design of all ages and nationalities.
-I link my craftsmanship philosophy more strongly to Japan.
-The humility of the materials and the simplicity of the finishes is fundamental for me, the forms follow the functions and are graceful in order to bring some of that Zen serenity into the home that is so often missing in industrial design.
+Perhaps talking about Japan would be a given, but that’s where it all started and that’s where it goes back to, every time a bowl comes out hot from the last cooking.
+It is not solely a matter of form: my designs are definitely influenced by Japanese mingei (folk art) forms, but I am still an architect who has seen and studied designs of all eras and nationalities.
+To Japan I tie my craft philosophy more strongly.
+The humility of the materials and simplicity of the finishes for me is paramount, the forms follow the functions and grace to bring some of the zen-like serenity into the home that industrial design so often lacks.

 How did the collaboration with Wilden come about and what is the point of connection between the two?

-Healthy and wild is the motto of Wilden.herbals.
+Healthy and wild is the motto of wilden.herbals.
 What does it mean to you?

 0